The Best Nursing Jobs for Moms

 With around 70 percent of mothers with children under 18 in the workforce (or looking for work), the struggle to find parental and professional balance is something most parents can relate to.

 If you’re a parent and registered nurse with a few years of experience under belt, you’re in luck!
 Nursing offers a diverse and flexible career trajectory, which means moms and dads who are nurses can have a rewarding career, provide for their families, and spend time with their children, too!
-If you’re a parent currently, or want to be one some day, here are three career options in the nursing field that can be well-suited for parenthood.
+If you’re a parent currently, or want to be one some day, here are some of the best nursing jobs for moms.

 A school nurse